 - The ability to schedule and prioritize patches

-With a single security management dashboard, administrators can create and edit policies, get timely alerts about suspicious activity, schedule mass updates, and analyze the usage history for each endpoint.
-Other features include:
+Having centralized control over every connected device is key to safely managing a network endpoint.
+It is also particularly useful in the case of an emergency necessitating a lockdown or the shutting down of a specific device.
+With a single security management dashboard, administrators can create and edit policies, get timely alerts about suspicious activity, schedule mass updates and analyze the usage history for each endpoint.

 - Management for exceptions

 - Remote installation and security software updates